Textualize/textual/docs/guide/widgets.md

 ### Data flow

 We want to ensure that our widgets are re-usable, which we can do by following the guideline of "attributes down, messages up".
-This means that a widget can update a child by setting its attributes or calling its methods, but widgets should only ever send [messages](./events.md) to their *parent*.
+This means that a widget can update a child by setting its attributes or calling its methods, but widgets should only ever send [messages](./events.md) to their *parent* (or other ancestors).

 !!! info